close Business Finance Invest Bullets Most Viewed

 This need for a change isn’t baseless either.
 Although the concept of currency is nearly as old as human civilisation, a relatively new disease plagues the system.
 We are all quite familiar with the progression of barter and how currency brought liquidity to an inflexible system.
 However, it is human nature to corrupt all that exists; money, of all things, was not going to escape this rot.
 This new disease is illegal, or as the laymen call it, black money (could have very well been purple or green money, but nope, black).
 Nevertheless, 👇

 Oh, did you think I was propagating the acceptance of black money?
-Sure it's comforting and nice in the short term, but getting out of its mayajaal isn't as easy as muttering, "it's not you, it's me."
+Sure it's comforting and nice in the short term, but getting out of its mayajaal isn't as easy as muttering, "It's not you, it's me."

-And just like you dropped that ex of yours, you ought to drop the thought (or habit 😏) of earning physical currencies that's black too.
+And just like you dropped that ex of yours, you ought to drop the thought (or habit 😏) of earning physical currencies that are black too.
 The way to go about it?
 First, stop stalking the ex; second, go DIGITAL!
 A solution emerges in the form of digital currency, but its implementation will take some time.
 So before we dive into the new iteration of money, let’s get rich with information.

 Rot on Old Money